It's okay to have questions.

 Where does the money go?

-#bossbabesATX is an entirely community-funded nonprofit.
+#bossbabesATX is a 501c3 nonprofit.
 All of the website costs, administrative, management and event costs are covered by ticket sales, donations and sponsorships.
-We appreciate the support, as we are currently under-funded!
+We appreciate the support and could not do it without you!

 Do you have chapters?